sourcefuse/loopback4-langchain/CONTRIBUTING.md

 ## Development Workflow

-1. Create a new branch for your feature or bugfix:
+1. Create a new branch for your feature or bugfix following the branch naming convention:

    ```bash
    git checkout -b feature/your-feature-name
    # or
    git checkout -b fix/issue-you-are-fixing
    ```

+   **Branch Naming Convention:**
+   - `feature/` - for new features
+   - `fix/` - for bug fixes
+   - `docs/` - for documentation changes
+   - `refactor/` - for code refactoring
+   - `test/` - for adding or updating tests
+   - `chore/` - for maintenance tasks

 2. Make your changes and ensure they follow the project's coding standards